Ane Høgseth

-Ane Cecilie Høgseth (born 15 January 2001) is a Norwegian female handball player who plays for Storhamar HE in the Eliteserien.
+Ane Cecilie Høgseth (born 15 January 2001) is a Norwegian handball player who plays for Ikast Håndbold and the Norwegian national team.

+International career

-She also represented Norway in the 2017 European Women's U-17 Handball Championship and in the 2019 Women's U-19 European Handball Championship, were she receiving bronze and silver.
+She also represented Norway in the 2017 European Women's U-17 Handball Championship and in the 2019 Women's U-19 European Handball Championship, where she won bronze and silver.

+Club career

 On 10 March 2021, it was announced that she had signed a 2-year contract with Storhamar HE.